jklimmek/Chess-Engine/README.md

 ## Models
 Instead of using a Deep Belief Network (DBN), I employed a regular autoencoder (AE) with a Leaky ReLU activation function.
 The AE was initially trained to extract essential features from bitboards, employing an encoder architecture of 773-600-400-200-100.
 Subsequently, the extracted features were concatenated and fed into the Deep-Chess (DC) model of architecture 200-400-200-100-2.
 This model compares positions and outputs the superior one from white's perspective.
 Deep-Chess uses modified version of minimax algorithm with alpha-beta prunnig to determine best move.
 Instead of asigning to each position numerical value, model directly compares positions and outputs the best one.
+Optimal value for depth in minimax is 3, since time required for search rises exponentialy.

 ## Training